Yes, it's 21 years.

 We recommend leaving your car at an airport parking service located near our base.

 If you are returning to the same rental location as you started, you can leave your suitcases with us for a small charge.
-If you select our VIP insurance package, the luggage storage fee is waived.
+If you select our VIP liability reduction option, the luggage storage fee is waived.

 We don't have a "black list" of roads that our insurance doesn't cover.
 That's why we're called Wilderness Motorhomes - we want you to get into the wilderness.
 You will be covered by our standard insurance on conservation campsite access roads and all other named roads.
 You are not covered if you travel on a beach, through a river or salt water, or on a road that is in such poor condition that it damages the motorhome.
 Read our insurance section for more information.